Book a room if you dare!

-According to reports, guests and staff alike have witnessed the ghost of a little boy on the top floor of the hotel.
-His spirit likes to play with guests tapping on walls, and banging on doors, and he can be heard laughing by guests.
+According to reports, guests and staff alike have witnessed the ghost of a little boy on the hotel’s top floor.
+His spirit likes to play with guests tapping on walls and banging on doors, and he can be heard laughing by guests.

 With over 200 years of history, it’s little wonder that the Buxton Inn is one of the most haunted hotels in America!
 Many of the inns’ previous owners, inhabitants, and innkeepers stick around the hotel to this day.
 The apparition of Granger himself, as well as Major Horton Buxton (after whom the inn was named), have been witnessed throughout the inn.
-Known as ‘the Blue Lady,’ Bonnie Bounell, a former innkeeper, is said to favor room 9.
+Known as ‘the Blue Lady,’ Bonnie Bounell, a former innkeeper, favors room 9.

 The story of the hauntings at the Skirvin Hotel in OKC center around a hotel maid named Effie, and the original owner, Bill Skirvin.
 After becoming pregnant and subsequently giving birth to Skirvin’s child, Effie was locked in a room on the 10th floor.
 One fateful evening, Effie and her child fell to their death from one of the windows on the 10th floor.
 It’s not known whether she was trying to escape, she committed suicide, or whether she was pushed.

-There are several paranormal goings-on at the hotel, but it’s Effie’s ghost that is believed to be behind the majority of it.
-Guests have reported hearing a woman’s voice when alone in their rooms, they’ve also heard a woman’s disembodied screams and the crying of a baby from empty rooms.
+There are several paranormal goings-on at the hotel, but Effie’s ghost is believed to be behind the majority of it.
+Guests have reported hearing a woman’s voice when alone in their rooms.
+They’ve also heard a woman’s disembodied screams and the crying of a baby from empty rooms.

 Established in 1883, the Historic Wolf Creek Inn in Wolf Creek Oregon is the oldest continuously operating inn in the Pacific Northwest.
 Aside from being a beautiful old inn in an idyllic setting, the Wolf Creek Inn is also home to a number of very interesting hauntings.

-Perhaps the most famous of the supposed several entities at the Wolf Creek Inn is that of American novelist Jack London.
-London was said to have loved the inn and would regularly make the trip, finishing the novel, Valley of the Moon, there one summer.
-His ghost is known to haunt the room in which he used to stay, with guests often reporting his apparition and hearing his voice.
+Perhaps the most famous of the supposed several entities at the Wolf Creek Inn is American novelist Jack London.
+London was said to have loved the inn and regularly made the trip, finishing the novel, Valley of the Moon, there one summer.
+His ghost is known to haunt the room he used to stay, with guests often reporting his apparition and hearing his voice.

-Most of the spirits that haunt the inn are well-intentioned, though there is a much darker entity that hangs around the property and haunts the grounds surrounding the inn.
+Most of the spirits that haunt the inn are well-intentioned, though there is a much darker entity that hangs around the property and haunts the inn’s grounds.
 Referred to as a “vampire-like creature,” it has been seen numerous times terrifying guests and staff alike for years.